14 follow-up email templates and examples that get responses

 I recently spoke to [PERSON] over the phone who pointed me in your direction.

-[PERSON] mentioned that you’re currently looking for a way to solve [BUSINESS PAIN POINT], which is a major challenge for [YOUR COMPANY].
+[PERSON] mentioned that you’re currently looking for a way to solve [BUSINESS PAIN POINT], which is a major challenge for [THEIR COMPANY].

-I’d love to talk to you about how [MY COMPANY] will [BENEFITS OF YOUR PRODUCT/SERVICE].
+I’d love to talk to you about how [YOUR COMPANY] will [BENEFITS OF YOUR PRODUCT/SERVICE].

 Here are some [EXAMPLES OF WORK OR CASE STUDIES/TESTIMONIALS]: